Mike Brown (basketball, born 1970): Golden State Warriors (2016–2022)

-On July 6, 2016, the Golden State Warriors hired Brown as an assistant coach; he replaced Luke Walton, who departed for a head coaching position with the Los Angeles Lakers.
+On July 6, 2016, the Golden State Warriors hired Brown as an assistant coach; he replaced Luke Walton, who departed to be the head coach of the Los Angeles Lakers.

 Brown served as acting head coach during periods in which head coach Steve Kerr was unable to do so due to chronic back pain.
 Brown led the Warriors to a 12–0 record in the 2016–17 NBA playoffs while Kerr was absent; the Warriors went on to win the championship in five games that year, defeating the Cleveland Cavaliers.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

-The Warriors went back to the Finals in 2018 and defeated the Cleveland Cavaliers in the Finals for the second straight year.
-During these two finals he faced off against LeBron James, whom he had coached for five years in Cleveland.
+The Warriors went back to the Finals in 2018 and defeated the Cavaliers in the Finals for the second straight year.
+During these two finals, Brown faced off against LeBron James, whom he had coached for five years in Cleveland.

-On May 9, 2022, he was the Warriors' acting head coach for Game 4 of the Western Conference semifinals against the Memphis Grizzlies after Kerr tested positive for COVID-19.
-The team won the game to take a 3–1 lead in the series.
+On May 9, 2022, Brown was the Warriors' acting head coach for game 4 of the Western Conference semifinals against the Memphis Grizzlies after Kerr tested positive for COVID-19.
+The team won the game to take a 3–1 series lead.
 The Warriors made it to the 2022 NBA Finals where they defeated the Boston Celtics in six games to give Brown his fourth NBA championship as an assistant coach and third championship with the Warriors overall.

 Sacramento Kings (2022–2024)

 On May 9, 2022, Brown was named the head coach of the Sacramento Kings.
-In his inaugural season, he coached the Kings to a 48–34 record and the team's first playoff appearance since 2006.
+In his inaugural season, Brown coached the Kings to a 48–34 record and the team's first playoff appearance since 2006.
 He was subsequently named NBA Coach of the Year for the 2022–23 season, receiving 100 votes and becoming the first coach in history to win the award by a unanimous vote.

 On December 27, 2024, the Kings fired Brown after a 13–18 start to the 2024–25 season.
-The previous day, Sacramento fell at home to the Detroit Pistons despite holding a ten-point lead with under three minutes remaining in regulation, as Jaden Ivey converted on a four-point play from a De'Aaron Fox foul in the final seconds for a 114–113 Detroit victory.
+The previous day, Sacramento fell at home to the Detroit Pistons despite holding a 10-point lead with under three minutes remaining in regulation.

 New York Knicks (2025–present)

 On July 7, 2025, the New York Knicks hired Brown as their new head coach.
+The 2025–26 Knicks went 53–29, the best record by a first-year coach in the franchise's history, including the in-season NBA Cup championship against the San Antonio Spurs.
+It was the most wins Brown had in a season since the 2009–10 season with Cleveland.
+The team advanced to the 2026 NBA Finals, also against the Spurs, to send Brown back to the championship round for the first time as a head coach since 2007.
+The 19-year gap between Finals appearances as a head coach set a new Finals record.

+On June 13, 2026, the Knicks defeated the Spurs 94–90 in game 5 of the NBA Finals to clinch the series, marking Brown's first championship as an NBA head coach.